 Coveting those expensive copper rain chains?
-This DIY version by Reverberations of Echoes has a great step by step.
+This DIY rain chain version by ‘Reverberations of Echoes‘ has a great step by step tutorial.

 Here are two more DIY rain chains using copper tubing from ‘From House To Home‘.
 Wanda has a great tutorial with 2 versions of this rain chain project.

 ‘Birds and Blooms‘ has this DIY rain chain from spoons project, complete with instructions.
 I love the look of this, and using old flatware just makes it more interesting!

 Here is a better view of the whole chain…

 ‘Burbs and the Bees’ made this cute pine cone DIY rain chain.
 Unfortunately it looks like that blog no longer exists, one of the suggestions there was to smear on peanut butter and use as a bird feeder!